Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/lat_lon_profiles.rst

 ------------

 This section provides a detailed reference for the Application Programming Interface (API) of the ``lat_lon_profiles`` diagnostic,
-generated from the function docstrings.
+generated from the diagnostic function docstrings.

 .. automodule:: aqua.diagnostics.lat_lon_profiles
     :members: